ryu1kn/vscode-partial-diff/README.md

 ## Features

-Take a diff of 2 parts of text(s).
+You can take a diff of 2 parts within one file, as well as 2 parts from 2 different files.

 ![Select 2 texts and take diff](https://raw.githubusercontent.com/ryu1kn/vscode-partial-diff/master/images/select-2-texts-and-take-diff.gif)